National Office

 3. The Chair of the Board of Trustees shall serve two years.
 Ordinarily at the end of this term, the position of the Chair is filled by the previous Vice Chair of the Board of Trustees.
 The immediate Past President of the Society then becomes the Vice Chair.
 In the event of a vacancy, the International Executive Board may appoint an individual to fulfill a term.

-4. The President-elect of the American Economics Association shall always be invited to be a Trustee.
+4. The President-elect of the American Economic Association shall always be invited to be a Trustee.
 The International Executive Board has the authority to work out similar arrangements with other national and international economic associations.

 VI.
 DUTIES OF TRUSTEES